Doctor’s Orders: Following the Eye Doctor’s Directions

 Depending on your child’s eye condition, her eye care specialist may prescribe some kind of treatment or routine to be carried out at home—perhaps eye drops or ointment, vitamins, or other medication for your child to take.
 Be sure you understand why your child has been asked to follow this regimen, what results you might expect from it, and what might happen if it is not followed.

 To make it easier for you and your child to stick to this kind of treatment program, create a routine for your child so that she knows ahead of time what will be happening.
-Since she may not always see what you are doing because of her limited vision, avoid startling her by making sure she knows when you are going to touch her eye.
+Because she may not always see what you are doing due to her limited vision, avoid startling her by making sure she knows when you are going to touch her eye.

 Here are some additional suggestions that might help make your child’s treatment program easier for her and more successful overall.
 Try the ones that seem appropriate for her age and ability level.

-- Try to schedule the patching or eye drops at a time when your child can take part in some favorite activity like listening to music that she likes.
+- Try to schedule the patching or eye drops at a time when your child can take part in some favorite activity like snacking or building blocks.
 If she is doing something she enjoys, she is less likely to fight the reduction in her vision.

 - Set a timer when she starts wearing her patch or getting the drops in her eye.
 Let her be the one to remove the patch when the timer goes off.